mohamadlaqees/IR-project/README.md

 Contributions to this project are welcome!
 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.

-📄 License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.